utopia-foss/utopia/doc/models/SEIRD.rst

 As in the :doc:`Forest Fire model <ForestFire>`, there is the possibility to introduce heterogeneities into the grid that are implemented as two additional possible cell states:

 * ``source``: These are constant exposure sources.
 They spread the infection like normal infected or exposed cells, but don't revert to the empty state.
 If activated, they are per default on the lower boundary of the grid.
-* ``stone``: Stones are cells that can't be exposed nor turn into trees.
-They are used to represent barriers.
-If enabled, the default mode is ``clustered_simple``, which leads to randomly distributed stones whose neighbors have a certain probability to also be a stone.
+* ``inert``: * ``inert``: Inert cells are cells that do not partake in the dynamics of the model, and hence they can be used to represent barriers.
+If enabled, the default mode is ``clustered_simple``, which leads to randomly distributed inert cells whose neighbors have a certain probability to also be inert.

 Both make use of the :ref:`entity selection interface <entity_selection>`.